 COMPLEX TRAINING AND SELF FLY HIRE

-Refresher or initial differences training in retractable gear, variable pitch, turbo and “glass” cockpit.
-IRI rated instructors are available for airways flights in the Cirrus.
-Once mode S is fitted in the Arrow she will be ready for airways flight too.
-(Fox India is already so equipped) Self fly hire is offered in the Arrow with no minimum total hours requirement, even students can fly her.
-There are currently at least two vacancies in the Cirrus group for solo flights but training is available without joining the group.
+Refresher or initial differences training in retractable gear and variable pitch are offered in the Arrow.
+IRI rated instructors are available for airways flights in both the Archer and the Arrow.
+Self fly hire is offered in the Arrow with no specified minimum total hours requirement, even students can fly her dual.

 HOLIDAY IN LINDOS

 Another long standing member, George Karayiannis, offers his Villa to members.
 Here’s the link but, do not book through the link, contact George through me at the club:

 Thanks to our internet provider fido.net, run by member Jon Morby, we were one of the first at Elstree to upgrade to high speed fibre optic broadband.
 No more waiting for CAA pdfs or NATS plates to load, they positively fly to your chosen device.

 Club waistcoat style high vis jackets are available at cost price – just £6.00.

 The later design with the Club logo are £10 – again at cost price.

 IR(R) (The new name of the IMC)

 Thanks to the efforts of the CAA, AOPA UK and other bodies, the IR(R) is still available to anyone with a UK issued licence (including the new UK issued EASA licence) and should be for the long term future.
 The requirements (for example 15 hours flight training) and the privileges are identical to the old IMC.